remarcable/chrome-reading-list-export-import/README.md

     ```sh
     npm run build
     ```
-    The bundled extension will be available in the `dist` directory.
+    The bundled extension will be available in the `build` directory.

 ## Load Extension in Chrome

 1. Open Chrome and navigate to `chrome://extensions/`.
 2. Enable "Developer mode" using the toggle switch in the top right corner.
-3. Click "Load unpacked" and select the `dist` directory.
+3. Click "Load unpacked" and select the `build` directory.

 The extension will now be active in your browser.